 As obvious as it sounds, animals can’t express themselves in the way that humans can.
 Humans have a multitude of ways to broadcast their feelings or opinions, while animals are at the other end of the spectrum in comparison.
 That said, millions of them every day scream out in blistering, agonizing pain when their lives are callously snuffed out in the satanic slaughterhouses that are littered around the planet.
 We need to be advocates, very one of us, to challenge and change this brutal reality.
 And this is where lending our weight to animal rights / vegan petitions becomes a crucial act of obligation.

 It is up to us, vegans and animal rights advocates, to speak out, make a noise and let it be known that while others remain silent and complicit in the face of animal cruelty, exploitation and slaughter, you absolutely will not.
-Animal rights and vegan petitions are a great way to do that, and here’s the lowdown as to why.
+Animal rights and vegan petitions are a great way to do that, and here’s the lowdown as to why we should sign petitions.

 In the traditional sense, petitions were up until recently generally brandished by hardy souls clutching clip-boards, in all weathers, dotted around town centres, encouraging passers-by to sign up.
 That still remains a valid, albeit at times drizzle-sodden way to drum up support for progressive, liberation causes – such as veganism and animal rights.

 But then technology came along and took petition-signing to a whole new level.
 The pen well may be mightier than the sword, but now the mouse is giving the two of them a real run for their money.

 When one thinks of democracy or movements for social change, famous names like Gandhi or Martin Luther King leap out at us and rightly so.
 However, Sir Tim Berners-Lee, credited with the invention of the world-wide web, needs to take a bow up there with Messrs.
 Gandhi and King, as his contribution to democracy is no less impactful.